We are a Picture News Advocate School!

 Question: Who is Britain’s new King?Story: Strictly Come Dancing 2021 winner, Rose Ayling-Ellis, has teamed up with Barbie to unveil their first doll with behind-the-ear hearing aids.www.picture-news.co.uk/discuss

-Question: How can we make sure that everyone is included?
-Virtual Assembly: Found here:Story: 2022 marks 70 years of Queen Elizabeth II’s service and Buckingham Palace has revealed the celebration line-up marking the Platinum Jubilee that will occur during June’s four-day Bank Holiday weekend.
+Question: Can toys help us celebrate our differences?
+Virtual Picture News: Found here:Story: 2022 marks 70 years of Queen Elizabeth II’s service and Buckingham Palace has revealed the celebration line-up marking the Platinum Jubilee that will occur during June’s four-day Bank Holiday weekend.

 Question: How important is it for us to have a sense of duty?